Ford 7.3 Godzilla Fumoto Oil Drain Valve Installation: Complete RV Maintenance Guide & Pro Tips

 What's Going On

-Let's talk about what's going on here.
+The short answer: installing a Fumoto valve on your Ford 7.3 Godzilla takes 30 minutes and will save you hours of messy oil changes, but there are critical torque specs and clearance issues you need to know first.
 The Fumoto F106N drain valve is the correct part number for Ford 7.3 Godzilla engines in Class A RVs.
 This valve features M14-1.25 thread pitch and includes a safety clip.
 Installation is straightforward but requires proper torque specifications and safety precautions when working under your RV.

 What's Going Wrong